UIZE/UIZE-JavaScript-Framework/README.md

 The =Uize.Class= base class provides a convenient infrastructure for supporting both static and instance events.
 Events can conveniently be fired for a class or an instance of a class, and methods are provided to every class that subclasses the =Uize.Class= base class to allow code to manage the wiring and unwiring of event handlers for static and instance events.
 This provides all =Uize.Class= subclasses with a consistent event model.

 For a more in-depth discussion on events, consult the guide [[guides/javascript-event-system.html][JavaScript Event System]].

-###
-	- not the same as DOM events
-	- can be used in non-browser environments like NodeJS, WSH (Windows Script Host)
-	- instance as well as static events
-	- all classes get events
-	- events don't need handlers
-	- handlers don't need events
-	- multiple handlers per event
-	- wildcard event
-	- property changed events
-	- wildcard changed event
-	- convenient forms for wiring multiple handlers, unwiring multiple handlers, unwiring all handlers for an event or an instance

 Conditions, Barriers, Needs
 ---------------------------